Skip to content

 Migration wizard

-The wizard migrates one device at a time.
-Run it with:
+The wizard migrates one device at a time and supports both directions:

 zigporter migrate [ZHA_EXPORT]